gardener/diki/docs/development/getting-started.md

 To run Diki you can use the [run script](../../hack/run.sh).
 It will use default ldflags flags or you can configure them by setting the `LD_FLAGS` env var.
 You will need to set the `IMAGEVECTOR_OVERWRITE` env var to overwrite the [images.yaml](../../imagevector/images.yaml) file to a file that specifies the version of the `diki-ops` image or change it's repository.

-After creating the overwrite images file you can run diki as follow:
+After creating the overwrite images file you can run diki as follows:
 ```bash
 IMAGEVECTOR_OVERWRITE=/path/to/images/file ./hack/run.sh --config=/path/to/config/file
 ```